Vertical Garden Care Checklist: Weekly & Monthly Maintenance

 Step 2: Get the Soil Structure Right

 Your soil needs to be a perfect sponge.
 A high-quality potting mix is a good start, but you must amend it to create the best soil mix for vertical container gardening.
-A great mix is roughly 60% potting compost, 20% perlite, and 20% coco coir.
+A useful starting point is potting compost with perlite for aeration and coco coir for moisture retention.
+Perlite helps stop the mix compacting under its own weight, while coco coir slows drying and evens out moisture through the pockets.
+According to experts at Smart Gardener, coco coir has a strong ability to hold onto water and release it gradually.

 Step 3: Master the Watering Technique